Midwife Without Borders

 As she began to work with more and more pregnant women, she found it necessary to become a childbirth instructor in order to be able to impart proper and effective teachings in her expectant mothers concerning the total birthing process.
 To help her mothers, she often accompanied them to the hospital as birth coach (doula) and over the years developed into much more than a coach (again, she did this long before it became a widely acknowledged occupation).
 As time progressed, she came to provide information, advice, and support as a patient advocate (i.e., she became a montrice).

 Typical hospital births do not conform to Gail’s understanding of birth as a normal, natural process - not an illness.
 This conflict of philosophy (and practice) led her to become midwife (now designated Licensed Midwife in Texas) and ultimately a Certified Professional Midwife.
-She has been in practice as a midwife in Texas for over seventeen years.
-Currently she delivers 40-90 babies per year, at the client’s home or in a midwifery birthing center.
-She has attended over 1,300 births in Texas and has been the primary attendant in over 1,100 births.
+She practiced as a midwife in Texas for over twemty-one years..
+During that time, she deliversed40-90 babies per year, at the client’s home or in a midwifery birthing center.
+She has attended over 1,300 births in Texas and another 300-400 births since leaving Texas.
+She has been the primary attendant in over 1,600 births.
 She has performed hundreds of water births and many that began birth in water but eventually delivered “on land.”

 She has worked as a volunteer women’s councilor at The Women’s Center in Rockville Maryland and also at The Women’s Center in Fort Worth, Texas.
 She has been a volunteer speaker for the American Cancer Society - providing education on breast self-examination.
 She has been a volunteer speaker for the March of Dimes providing education in the “Well Baby And You” program.
 After participation in this program she scripted a TV version of the Well Baby and You series and obtained the resources to have eleven, half-hour series videotaped and aired on local cable television.

 She has been a speaker and workshop leader at numerous midwifery conferences.
-Some of her workshop topics are: Suturing, Delivering Twins, Delivering Breeches, Handling Labor Complications, Water Birth and Establishing a Successful Midwifery Practice.
-She is well known to our legislators as a women’s advocate, as an advocate for the “non-medical” model of midwifery.
+Some of her workshop topics are: Suturing, Delivering Twins, Delivering Breeches, Handling Labor Complications, Water Birth and Establishing a Successful Midwifery Practice, and Practicing as a Traveling Midwife..
+She is well known to Texas and Belize legislators as a women’s advocate, as an advocate for the “non-medical” model of midwifery.
 For over a decade she has participated in numerous and repeated consumer and midwifery campaigns to preserve the rights of Texas women to birth at home with an obstetrical caregiver of their choice.

 In addition to all this, she is now a grandmother to eleven grandchildren, a great grandmother to one and an excellent and attentive wife to a grateful and loving husband.